runeanielsen/go-todo/README.md

 ### Default path env

-To avoid default path set the environment variable `TODO_FILENAME"` to your desired path
+To avoid default path set the environment variable `TODO_FILENAME` to your desired path

 ## Dev